An Insightful First Step

 CI participates in the Sustainable Landscapes Partnership – a multi-stakeholder platform comprising the Ministry of Forestry, local government, private sector and local community – to implement sustainable business models that foster green development.
 Smallholders who participate in the programme would be educated and trained on sustainable farming techniques, such as biological pest control methods, intercropping and optimum fertiliser application.

-(Left) Independent Smallholders being educated about oil palm Agronomy by trainers from the local government and CI.
+(Above) Independent Smallholders being educated about oil palm Agronomy by trainers from the local government and CI.

 After their plantings come to fruition, CI would group them into associations to facilitate the land permit application process.
 Not only do these helps protect natural ecosystems, it also allows the Smallholders to fetch higher prices for their products.

 As I watched the smallholder training in-action during the site visit, I was reminded of our company’s Indonesian Palm Oil Development for Smallholders programme, a collaboration with the International Finance Corporation (IFC) to build up the farming standards of independent Smallholders by providing the latter with training and education, as well as financial support.

 (Above) The trainer taught the Smallholders the correct way of applying fertiliser to the oil palm tree.

 Sustainable Plantation Management